qbic-pipelines/rnadeseq/docs/usage.md

 ### `--min_DEG_pathway`

-Integer indicating how many genes in a pathway must be differentially expressed to report these pathways in tables and the final report.
-If a string is given, it will be ignored.
+Integer indicating how many genes in a pathway must be differentially expressed to be considered as enriched, and report these pathways in tables and the final report.
 The default value is 1.

 ## Special cases